Find schools that offer these popular programs

 Although one can use the Internet to prepare for the GED, the test itself cannot be taken online.
-However, there are approximately 3,400 GED testing centers across the country, including several in each state.
+However, there are approximately 3,400 GED testing centers across the world, including several in each state.
 These centers typically are open on weekdays during business hours, but some have evening and weekend hours as well.

-Students whose first language is Spanish or French can choose to take the GED in their native language, although this option is not be available at every testing site.
+Students whose first language is Spanish or French can choose to take the GED in their native language, although this option may not be available at every testing site.
 Additionally, students who take the test in a foreign language might also have to pass an English as a second language (ESL) exam to receive their GED credentials.

 Many schools that offer GED training programs in English also offer them in Spanish, although the latter might not be available online.
-Public community colleges don't typically offer GED preparation programs in French, but they are available from some private, for-profit schools.
+Public community colleges don't typically offer GED preparation programs in French, but they are available from some private for-profit schools.